harvesthill/reddit-wiki-archive/steroids/compounds/ancillaries.md

 http://www.rxlist.com/aromasin-drug.htm

-&gt;Exemestane is freely soluble in N, N-dimethylformamide, soluble in methanol, and practically insoluble in water
+>Exemestane is freely soluble in N, N-dimethylformamide, soluble in methanol, and practically insoluble in water

 http://www.rxlist.com/aromasin-drug/indications-dosage.htm

-&gt;the recommended dose of AROMASIN is 50 mg once daily after a meal.
+>the recommended dose of AROMASIN is 50 mg once daily after a meal.

 http://www.drugs.com/monograph/aromasin.html

-&gt;High-fat meal increases plasma exemestane concentrations by approximately 40%.
+>High-fat meal increases plasma exemestane concentrations by approximately 40%.

 http://labeling.pfizer.com/showlabeling.aspx?id=523

-&gt;Absorption: Following oral administration of radiolabeled exemestane, at least 42% of radioactivity was absorbed from the gastrointestinal tract.
+>Absorption: Following oral administration of radiolabeled exemestane, at least 42% of radioactivity was absorbed from the gastrointestinal tract.
 Exemestane plasma levels increased by approximately 40% after a high-fat breakfast.

 http://www.drugs.com/monograph/aromasin.html
-&gt;Dosages &gt;25 mg daily not shown to provide substantially greater suppression of plasma estrogens but may increase adverse effects
+>Dosages >25 mg daily not shown to provide substantially greater suppression of plasma estrogens but may increase adverse effects